scalahub/EasyMirror/README.md

 It takes the class name, method name and the named parameters and invokes the given method in the class.
 It then outputs the value returned by the method

 ### Code Generator
 This contains utilities for auto-generating code in various languages.
-Currently, HTML and Scala are supported out of the box.
-The following type of code is generated.
 It uses Form processor internally.

-- It generates the HTML code for invoking the methods in each class via the Proxy module.
-- It generates the Scala client and server code for invoking the methods over a network.

 # Usage
 Some examples of usage are given in the [test](https://github.com/scalahub/EasyMirror/blob/master/src/test/scala/org/sh/reflect/test "test") folder.